 Sonoma County Rains Bring Spectacular Waterfalls

-Three Ways to Sonoma Creek Falls
+Get to the Sonoma Creek Falls in these three ways:

 Waterfalls Along the Sonoma Coast

-Pomo Canyon in Sonoma Coast State Park: About one mile south of the town of Jenner along Highway 1, park at the Shell Beach parking lot and cross the road to the Pomo Canyon/Red Hill trailhead.
-This mostly shaded, 6.2-mile loop includes rock outcroppings, foot bridges, woodlands, and redwood groves — and during the rainy season, a beautiful creek waterfall deep inside the park, near the Pomo Canyon Campground.
+Reach this waterfall via the Pomo Canyon/Red Hill Trail in the tiny town of Duncans Mills.
+This mostly shaded, 6.2-mile loop includes rock outcroppings, footbridges, woodlands, and redwood groves — and, during the rainy season, a creek waterfall near the Pomo Canyon Campground.

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.